Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Introduction

 \section{Introduction}

 Nanodosimetry aims to predict DNA damage frequency and complexity based on the track structure of ionizing particles, which shows the nanometric spatial distribution of excitations and ionizations in tissue \citep{rucinski,conte2023,Faddegon}.
 Ionizations are considered the dominant contributors to radiobiological effectiveness, either by generating diffusing radicals that induce indirect DNA damage or by directly ionizing the DNA molecule.
-In particular, when occurring in a clustered pattern with more than four ionizations within or near the DNA molecule, the probability of creating irreparable or lethal lesions becomes significant.
+In particular, when occurring in a clustered pattern with more than four ionizations within or near the DNA molecule, the probability of creating irreparable or lethal lesions becomes significant \citep{rucinski}.
 The ionization cluster size, which is the number of ionizations produced by a primary particle and its secondaries in the considered nanometric volume, e.g., a DNA segment covering about 10-20 base pairs, is proportional to the DNA lesion cluster size.
+When adjacent DNA lesions induced by an ionizing particle occur within a separation of no more than 10 base pairs, they are defined as a lesion cluster \citep{rucinski}.
 Nanodosimetric quantities specifying the spatial distribution of ionization events are measurable.
-Thus, by specifying the nanometric pattern of ionization clustering, nanodosimetric quantities can be used as an alternative descriptor of radiation quality that can be validated experimentally \citep{conte2017}.
+Thus, by specifying the nanometric pattern of ionization clustering, nanodosimetric quantities can be used as an alternative descriptor of radiation quality that can be validated experimentally \citep{mietelska2023,conte2017}.